3 Evidence-Based Ways To Lower Your Blood Pressure Naturally (And Protect Your Bones)

 Hibiscus tea is tasty hot or iced, so with spring and summer approaching here in the Northern Hemisphere, it will be easy to drink plenty of this flowery red tea.

-A summertime favorite, blueberries are another example of a nutritious acidifying food that has a place in the Save Our Bones Program (in fact, blueberries are a Foundation Food).
+A summertime favorite, blueberries are another example of a nutritious acidifying food that has a place in the Osteoporosis Reversal Program (in fact, blueberries are a Foundation Food).
 Now there is yet another reason to include blueberries in the 20% of acidifying foods when on the Program.

 Scientists conducted an eight-week long study on the blood pressure and arterial stiffness of 48 postmenopausal women with hypertension.
 Half of the participants were given a daily dose of freeze-dried blueberry powder in an amount equal to one cup of fresh blueberries.
 The other half were given a placebo powder.